-It is official, the Chinatrust Financial Holding lead by 辜仲諒 (Jeffrey Koo Jr) will takeover the CTBA.
-Koo and his associates have successfully gained control of the CTBA board by being the majority after the general election on May 19th.
+It is official, the Chinatrust Financial Holding lead by 辜仲諒 (Jeffrey Koo Jr) is going run the CTBA.
+Koo and his associates have successfully gained control of the CTBA board by being the majority after the general election on May 19, 2017.

 *Disclaimer: I am not a fan of Jeffrey Koo Jr, the Chinatrust Financial Holding and the CTBA due to their questionable ethics over the years.
 However, I will try to do my best and only stick to the facts in this sort of bias blog entry.